-Return outwards refer to the goods returned by an organization to its suppliers.
-They are goods which were purchased from suppliers, however because of being unsatisfactory or a different business reason were returned back to the suppliers, they are also called the Purchase returns.
+Return outwards are goods returned by a customer to the seller.
+They are goods that were once purchased from external parties, however, because of being unsatisfactory they were returned back to them, they are also called Purchase returns.

-The return outwards or purchase return, reduces total purchases of a company and the deduction is shown in the trading account.
-A subsidiary book, namely Purchase returns/Returns outward, is made to record all such entries.
+Purchase returns reduce the total purchases/accounts payable of a company and the deduction is shown in the trading account.
+A subsidiary book called Purchase returns book is prepared to record all such entries.

 Journal Entry for Return Outwards

 |Supplier’s A/C||Debit||Debit the decrease in liability|